Youth Voices at the UN Program

 The Youth Voices at the UN is a global training program run by the World Youth Alliance.
-The program provides an opportunity for our youth members to attend events at the United Nations in New York.
+The program provides an opportunity for our youth members to attend part or all of the Commission on the Status of Women at the United Nations in New York.
 Participants benefit from informational training at WYA that teaches them how to articulate the core concepts of human dignity protection at the UN.
 Participants learn how to interact with delegates, and most effectively represent themselves, their countries and the mission of WYA.

 Participants of the Youth Voices program are selected through an essay writing competition that covers themes discussed in actual United Nations Commissions.
 Writers of the winning essays will receive:

 Please note that participants will have to cover their own transportation costs to and from New York City, and within New York City.

 - An invitation to attend UN commissions together with the WYA team

 - Training at the WYA Headquarters prior to attending the UN Commission

 - Free lodging in New York City for the duration of the program

 - A certificate of completion of the Youth Voices Program